ClaudiuCeia/covid19info/Stages.md

    * hospitals
    * theaters

+### STAGE 6

+Starting to go back to normal.

+   * stores, factories, shops start to open
+   * schools start to go back to normal

-Repeat 3-5 until the virus is gone
+Repeat stages 3-5 until the virus has been fully contained then slowly go into stage 6

 [Look up countries](Countries.md)